+Fig 3 Fig 4

+Fig I

-Fig I Fig 3
+Fig 3

-Fig 4 FITTING YOUR DOWNPIPES If the downpipe outlet is some distance from the wall then it will be necessary to fit an extendable swan neck or make up one using two bends and a short length of downpipe to bring the downpipe close to the wall.
-(Fig 1) The downpipe is held to the wall using clips which are supplied with the necessary fittings.
-If required downpipes can be spaced further away from the wall using brass spacers available in lengths from 1cm to 5cm which can be fitted in any combination to allow the downpipe to be run up to 15cm away from the wall.
+FITTING YOUR DOWNPIPES

+If the downpipe outlet is some distance from the wall then it will be necessary to fit an extendable swan neck or make up one using two bends and a short length of downpipe to bring the downpipe close to the wall.
+(Fig 1)

+The downpipe is held to the wall using clips which are supplied with the necessary fittings.
+If required downpipes can be spaced further away from the wall using brass spacers available in lengths from 1 cm to 5 cm which can be fitted in any combination to allow the downpipe to be run up to 15 cm away from the wall.
 (Fig 2)

+Fig 2

+Fig 3

-Fig I Fig 2 When you have decided on the position of the downpipe, use a plumb bob down and chalk mark it against the wall.
+When you have decided on the position of the downpipe, use a plumb bob down and chalk mark it against the wall.
 Fit at least three downpipe clips per length of downpipe or one every 1.5 metres whichever is the greater.
 One clip should be as near to the top of the downpipe as possible and one near the bottom with any others spaced equidistant apart in between.

 Cut the downpipe to length remembering to allow for any shoes or outlets to the drains.
 The downpipe can be cut using a hacksaw or nibblers.
 (Fig 3) Fit the open swaged end of each downpipe length uppermost as this acts as the female joint.
 When cutting downpipe to length always keep the length with the open swaged end or use our connectors to use up any off cuts.

+Fitting Accessories

-Fitting Accessories A superb range of very attractive hopper heads can be purchased to add real presence to the guttering installation (See page 12).
+A superb range of very attractive hopper heads can be purchased to add real presence to the guttering installation (See page 12).
 These hopper heads are normally placed near the top of the downpipe to act as a surge reservoir for heavy rain and also to take more than one downpipe outlet coming in from other small roof areas.
-Finally, in place of downpipe it is possible to fit our copper rain cups or rain chain to make a display feature of the rainwater discharge.
+Finally, in place of downpipe it is possible to fit our rain chain to make a display feature of the rainwater discharge.
 These are simply hung from a stainless steel bar across the outlet and must be secured at the bottom.
-At least four lengths of chain must be used per outlet and not as the main source of discharge from a roof.

-Radius Sections and Special Order Items We have become very experienced in producing segmented radius copper gutter sections to suit customer requirements.
-Small sections of the required copper gutter profile are mitre cut and tig welded together to create the radius section.
-Segmented copper gutters are normally supplied in approx 2m lengths, which can easily be joined together or to straight runs on site.
-If you are concerned that your copper gutter will not be fitting to a true radius, simply supply us with a template and our technicians will calculate and cut each mitre section manually, ensuring it follows your guide.
+Radius Sections and Special Order Items We have become very experienced in producing segmented radius gutter sections to suit customer requirements.
+Small sections of the required gutter profile are mitre cut and tig welded together to create the radius section.
+Segmented gutters are normally supplied in approx 2m lengths, which can easily be joined together or to straight runs on site.
+If you are concerned that your gutter will not be fitting to a true radius, simply supply us with a template and our technicians will calculate and cut each mitre section manually, ensuring it follows your guide.

+Contact Details

-Contact Details Coppa Gutta[TM] is a Trademark of Good Directions Ltd Time House, Hillsons Road, Botley, Hampshire, SO30 2DY Tel: 01489 797774 Email: enquiries@metal-guttering.co.uk Web: www.metal-guttering.co.uk
+Zinc Gutta[TM] is a Trademark of Good Directions Ltd

+Time House, Hillsons Road, Botley, Hampshire, SO30 2DY

+Tel: 01489 797774

+Email: enquiries@metal-guttering.co.uk.co.uk